dulibrarytech/digitaldu-frontend/README.md

 ##### "delegates.rb" updates

+To test for a local image file in specified location.
+Cantaloupe will use local FS source of image if the file is found.
+If it is not, HttpSource will be used to fetch the image remotely from DuraCloud via the frontend /datastream route:

+ def source(options = {})
+      puts "source() script checking for local image file..." filename = "/path/to/images/".concat(context['identifier']).concat(".jpg")

+      if(File.exist?(filename))
+        puts filename.concat(" found.
+Using FilesystemSource")
+        str = "FilesystemSource"
+      else
+        puts filename.concat(" not found.
+Using HttpSource")
+        str = "HttpSource"
+      end
+  end

 Implement the following hook to detect an api key in the incoming request, and append it to the DigitalCollections /datastream route request.
 This will create the path to the resource in DigitalCollections for Cantaloupe, appending an api key if present in the initial iiif request to Cantaloupe:

 def httpsource_resource_info(options = {})
     request_uri = context['request_uri']
+    puts "http_resource_info() Object ID: ".concat(context['identifier'])
+    puts "http_resource_info() Request uri: ".concat(request_uri)
     key = ''
     str = 'http://localhost:9006/datastream/'